stamourv/beer/nursery/boy-george-bitter.md

 ## Notes

-The one time we tried it (see below), it didn't work out, thought no fault of the recipe.
+The one time we tried it (see below), it didn't work out, through no fault of the recipe.
 Probably worth trying again, if only to see whether the recipe itself is any good.